etiennebr/rstdocs/Applications/Image Manipulation/DownloadSRTMTiles.rst

  - **Output directory** : Directory where zipped tiles will be save.
 You'll need to unzip all tile files before using them in your application.

 - **List tiles** : List tiles in an existing local directory.

  - **Input directory** : Input directory where SRTM tiles can are located.

 **Load otb application from xml file**
-Load otb application from xml file
+Load otb application from xml file.

 **Save otb application to xml file**
-Save otb application to xml file
+Save otb application to xml file.

 Example
 -------